kevinruscoe/tailwind-container-spill/readme.md

 ## Installation

-Run `npm i kevinruscoe/tailwindcss-container-spill` and require it like
+Run `npm i kevinruscoe/tailwindcss-container-spill` and require it like.

 ```
 module.exports = {